grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 Hemi nodded and Percy slipped down the ladder to the deck below.
 She stepped to the front of the navigation and sonar compartment and climbed down a steel ladder to the middle deck of the boat.
 This was crew quarters.
 The _Prospect_'s third deck-crew member, Owen Smalls, was off watch and snoring in his rack behind one of the moth-eaten old bed curtains.
 She continued through a hatch at the rear end of crew quarters and down another steel ladder to the lowest of the three main decks.
 If there were something physically wrong with her boat, this deck was the most likely place to figure out what it was.

 She flipped on the lights.
 There was no red night lighting rigged down here, it was just bare white bulbs behind protective steel cages.
 The lights stretched off in a line on the ceiling, forward and aft of her.
-This particular lower-deck compartment was entirely full of batteries, strung together with a web of black cables as thick as her finger.
-The cables were grouped together with wire ties and slung along the racks in heavy bundles.
-The batteries were bolted with rusting steel straps to row upon row of steel shelves.
+This particular lower-deck compartment was entirely full of batteries, strung together with a web of black cables as thick as her finger and bolted with rusting steel straps to row upon row of steel shelves.

 She got to her knees.
-The steel grating of the deck pushed through the knees of her leather overalls where they were cracked and worn.
+The steel grating of the deck pushed through the cracked leather knees of her overalls.
 She put her fingers through the grating, lifted it up, and put it aside.
 She reached her hand down and felt the raw steel of the pressure hull.
 It was cold, damp, and greasy, but that was normal.
 She replaced the grate and went on to the next compartment forward.

 More batteries here, though not as many as the previous compartment.
 They lined the walls, but not as deeply because there were trim tanks on either side within the pressure hull.
 She checked below the grating again, but here too everything had the normal amount of greasy dryness.
 She passed forward through a hatch into the main cargo hold.

 The main cargo hold was one giant void occupying most of the front half of the boat.
 More than thirty meters long, and almost ten meters wide.
 The air was still and stale.
 It smelled of rust and petroleum, grease and oils.
-The overhead bare bulbs had a harsh jaundiced yellow color.
-The hold was mostly empty --- they had been coming from their last cargo drop-off and were heading toward the depots in the north in hopes of getting another shipping run job.
+The overhead bare bulbs had a harsh jaundiced color.
+The hold was mostly empty --- they had been coming from their last cargo drop-off and were heading toward the depots in the north in hopes of getting another shipping job.
 A few wooden crates, stippled green and black with mold, were stacked along the sides.
 In another nook were stashed a couple of welding rigs wrapped with chain and some bins of scrap metal piled up against a greasy grill used for cooking on deck.
-It had always bothered Percy that they could not find a more considered place to stash these sundries than the cargo hold.
+It had always bothered Percy that they could not find a more considered place than the cargo hold to stash these sundries.

 She walked along the centerline of the space, the spine of the boat, listening carefully.
 It seemed to her that there was something wrong with the sound of her footsteps on the metal grating.
 As she neared the front of the compartment, she realized it was not the sound of her footsteps that was off, it was that she could hear water trickling faintly.
 She knelt and pulled up the grating.
 There was a pond of oily black water just under the deck level.
 In it swam a small school of old cigarette butts.
 Little ripples formed from resonance with the hum of the electric motors, their vibrations passing up the hull and encoding themselves on the scum of the surface here.